SanjanaReddySangam/Hospital-Management-System/README.md

-# Hospital-Management-System
-Sure, here is a sample README file for your GitHub repository:

----

 # Hospital Management System

 Hospital Management System is a simple console-based application written in C language.
 It allows users to manage patient records, view patients, and handle emergency situations in a hospital setting.